 School term dates and holidays are set by the Ministry of Education and will vary from year to year.
 The school year is divided into four terms with holidays (for the children) of two weeks each in April, July and September/October, with the main Christmas holidays in late December/January.
 Parents will be informed of term dates and statutory holidays through the newsletter.

 The jade polo shirt with navy monogram forms part of the sports uniform and can be worn with blue track pants/shorts.
 It is a basic requirement for students Year 4-6.
 Shirts can be purchased from the office.
 Younger children may purchase sports tops, if they wish.

 Parents are issued with a list of stationery requirements at the beginning of each year (this can also be accessed online), in preparation for the new year class.
 Most ongoing requirements can then be purchased through the school office.
 A new entrant stationery pack is available for purchase at enrolment time.

 Student Behaviour Management:

 East Taieri School expects that students will display high standards of acceptable behaviour at all times.
-Our expectations are based on our Code of Conduct.

 A school wide behaviour management plan provides the basis for teachers to develop classroom behaviour plans and procedures for addressing inappropriate behaviour both in the classroom and playground.
 Parents will be advised and involved whenever a child’s inappropriate behaviour causes concern at school.
 Ensuring that children behave appropriately at school of regarded as a shared responsibility between home and school.